14 Top-Rated Romantic Getaways in Ontario

 For an afternoon of exploration and learning, swing by the Fort George National Historic Site to experience what life was like in the military in the 19th century.

-Another option is to rent bicycles and slowly pedal along the Niagara Parkway.
+Another option for something active to do in Niagara-on-the-Lake is to rent bicycles and slowly pedal along the Niagara Parkway.
 Pass stately mansions, fresh fruit sellers, and stop in at one of the roadside restaurants to grab a cold drink or a bite to eat.

 Accommodation: Where to Stay in Niagara-on-the-Lake